Hero Image

 Up to 60% reduction

-in electricity consumption per ceiling fan.
+in electricity consumption per ceiling fan by replacing AC motors with BLDC technology.

 50% lower energy